Glasgow Anxiety and Depression Counselling Service

 Get in touch to find out if we are currently offering these)

+These start at £90 per appointment.
 Please get in touch for details as fees are often higher for insurance cover, EAPs etc, due to the increase in paperwork and other costs involved.
-If you are covered by Cigna, our fee structure is different as we have a set fee with them (please get in touch for details)
+If you are covered by Cigna, our fee structure is different as we have a set fee with them (£125-£150 per appointment).
+Please get in touch for details).

 All sessions last 50 minutes.
 Double sessions are available.